Painted Cranberry Credenza

 Prepping Shiny Veneer

 This vintage credenza is made of solid wood construction, but like many pieces from its time period, it is covered in a very shiny veneer or laminate.
 Some would question if paint will stick to such a shiny and sleek surface.
 The answer is “yes, with the proper prep it will”.
 The entire surface was hand sanded with a rough 80 grit sandpaper to rough up the smooth surface and give some tooth to the piece.
 Make sure to sand in the direction that you will paint, do not sand all willy nilly in different directions because you risk the sanding marks showing through your paint since essentially you are scratching the surface.
 After sanding, the piece was thoroughly cleaned as any other piece getting a makeover would be.
 This is my full process for How to Prep Painted Furniture.

 My Own Two Cents

 My customer did say that if I have another idea for the piece, to just go ahead and do it.
 I don’t even need to run it past her, so I made the decision to add an additional, yet very subtle touch.
-The edges of the piece were painted in Cali Taupe.
+The edges of the piece were painted in a neutral taupe.
 The reason for this added layer of taupe is to allow bits of taupe to peek through when it’s distressed.
 Basically, when the edges are distressed you will see a bit of the taupe rather than just the original wood surface underneath.

 The entire piece was hand-painted in a deep cranberry red.
 In between coats I lightly sanded with 220 grit sandpaper.
 Because of the original shiny surface of this piece I felt the extra step of sanding between coats would help with adhesion.
 A second coat was applied next followed by a light wet sanding using flexible sandpaper.
 The light sanding using this method allowed me to distress the edges revealing a subtle taupe underneath.